sstark/traycortex/README.md

 # Traycortex

-Tray icon for borgmatic.

-**(Early work in Progress.)**

 traycortex is an application that will show the status of [borgmatic backup](https://torsion.org/borgmatic/) in your system tray.

+Features:

+  - System **tray menu** for running borgmatic
+  - Client application to **integrate with borgmatic** for detecting timed backup runs
+  - **Notifications** (backup started, backup finished)
+  - Configuration file to allow customizing the borgmatic command
+  - **ssh-agent detection** to enable easy use of password protected ssh keys

-Along with it comes a traycortex-cli application, that is used in the borgmatic hooks configuration to signal the tray icon.
+Along with it comes a *traycortex-cli* application, that is used in the borgmatic hooks configuration to signal the tray icon.
 Currently the only states that are implemented are "job_started" and "job_finished".